TheLordAbu/OmniFood-Website/README.md

 # OmniFood-Website
-The first Webpage I created.
-Made using HTMl CSS and JavaScript
+A basic Webpage I created.
+Made using HTMl CSS and JavaScript, some animations were used also.